volard/dotfiles/readme.md

 done
 ```

-After running these commands, you will be prompted to enter a password to secure the files.
-The contents of these files will now be encrypted.
+After running these commands, you will be prompted to enter a password.

-And then
+2. And then
 ```bash
 ansible-playbook -i inventory/hosts copy_ssh_keys.yml --ask-vault-pass
 # Or with a password file
 ansible-playbook -i inventory/hosts copy_ssh_keys.yml --vault-password-file /path/to/vault_password_file
 ```

-- Ssh keys secured with `Ansible Valut`
-- Windows programs set up with `scoop`
-- Linux apt distros packages installed with `nala`
-- Configuration files uses Jinja2 to be flexible

 # Credits
 - https://github.com/Wintus/Ansible-WSL